nv-legate/legate/docs/legate/source/faq.rst

     please let us know at *legate@nvidia.com* so that we can get a feel for where best to put our time.

-Does Legate interoperate with X?
+Does Legate interoperate with [other distributed runtime]?
     Yes, probably, but we don't recommend it.
 Our motivation for building Legate is to provide the bare minimum subset of functionality that we believe is essential for building truly composable software that can still